We’re £15,000 out of pocket after a Lloyds blunder over house sale – The Guardian

 10 Ways To Create Hygge At Home –Decor8.com

 With the rise of popular home decorating concept Hygge, interior design site Decor8 give the low down, on the top 10 ways to improve your winter home decor.

 My friends at Skagen invited me to share some views on Danish life and culture since they consider decor8 a great source for Scandinavian design.
-I decided to write about a Danish word that has meaning that is very close to my heart.
-Let me give you some background as to why I choose to a single word as my topi and how it applies to the home in particular.
+I decided to write a Danish word that has meaning that is very close to my heart.
+Let me give you some background as to why I chose a single word as my topi and how it applies to the home in particular.